Skip to content

 Click the columns icon in the toolbar to hide/show individual table columns.

-1. Enter text in the search field
+1. Enter text in the search field in the top bar

 2. Results are filtered automatically